Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 - These schools, generally, have smaller class sizes (as opposed to lecture halls with 50+ students during each session), more easily accessible professors and advisors, and more personal experiences with your school community at large.

-If you are one who enjoys networking and are resourceful with seeking out the connections and resources you need, then consider going to a bigger institution.
+If you are one who enjoys networking and is resourceful with seeking out the connections and resources you need, then consider going to a bigger institution.

 Larger universities excite many students for the possibilities they offer.